one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Deploy/Deploy-Lab07-Deploy-a-Personal-Host-Pool.md

     ![Inputs](../attachments/Inputs.PNG)

 >We often see students entering the wrong domain information and the domain join fails.
-Reviewing the data on the inputs field can help you determine when you went wrong.
+Reviewing the data on the inputs field can help you determine the root cause of the failure.

 ### Congrats!
-You have successfully deployed a Personal Host Pool!
+You have successfully deployed a Personal Host Pool.

 ## Exercise 2 - Assign users to the Pool